Headscratchers Heartwarming Webcomic YMMV

 She has two friends helping her with her travels: Matt Gahan, an electronics expert whom Cassie befriended when he worked at the travel agency next door; and her best friend from school, Bethany Gibson.

-She lives in the greater Dallas area along with husband Philip Webber, her
+She lives in the greater Dallas area along with husband Philip Webber, their new-born son

 Mascus, and her